Overview of the Human Rights Framework

 Although each of the various human rights bodies operates independently from the others, under a specific mandate and within the scope of its particular treaties, the provisions of the regional and universal human rights treaties are often highly similar.
 As such, each tribunal often looks to the jurisprudence of the others when deciding novel or delicate questions.
 Tribunals also look to other bodies’ interpretations when another treaty exists (typically a universal treaty) that is more specific or germane to the topic at hand, such as in when tribunals look to the International Labour Organization conventions in interpreting the scope of labor rights

-Further, the fact that various systems exist does not mean that an individual complainant can have recourse to all of them.
-Indeed, most treaties require that the matter not have been previously determined by another international body.
+Further, the fact that various systems exist does not mean that an individual complainant will be able to obtain redress before any or all of them.
+Indeed, most judicial and quasi-judicial human rights bodies will only examine an individual complaint if it has not been previously determined by another international body.
 Finally, each body’s jurisdiction is subject to distinct geographical, temporal and substantive limitations.

 Charter of the United Nations, Jun.
 26, 1945, 1 U.N.T.S.
 XVI [hereinafter UN Charter].